mk4dir/Project-1/README.md

 # Project-1

 This project created to learn terraform.
+In this project, We'll provision an EC2 instance on AWS Free Tier and execute remote commands to install Jenkins.
 Project Steps as below.

 ## Creating Free AWS Account